josephtungate/waterjug-dfs/README.md

 # Contents
 The repository contains the following files:
 * waterjug.jar - The compiled program.
-* WaterJugProblem.java - Source code.
+* WaterJugProblem.java - A class representing an instance of the water-jug problem.
-* WaterJugDFS.java - Source code including main.
+* WaterJugDFS.java - A class performing DFS to solve a given water-jug problem.

 # Running the Program
 To run the program download waterjug.jar and run it with 'java -jar waterjug.jar'.
 The program will prompt the user for values for A, B, and C and output all possible states.